Anna de' Medici, Archduchess of Austria: Marriage

 Following failed plans for Anna to marry Gaston, Duke of Orléans, she was instead engaged to Ferdinand Charles, Archduke of Further Austria.
 In 1646, Anna left her native Florence for Innsbruck to be married.
 On 10 June, she was married to her double first cousin Ferdinand Charles.
 He was the eldest son of Leopold V, Archduke of Austria and his wife Claudia de' Medici.
 Anna was almost thirty years old, while Ferdinand Charles was only eighteen.
 The match was negotiated by Ferdinand Charles' formidable mother, who had been regent of Further Austria and Tyrol since Leopold's death in 1632.
 Claudia had ruled the duchy well in her regency from 1632 to 1646, and was successful in keeping Tyrol out of the Thirty Years War.
-During the year of their marriage, Ferdinand Charles took over his mother's governatorial duties and became the ruler of Tyrol and Further Austria, as he was now of age.
+During the year of their marriage, Ferdinand Charles took over his mother's gubernatorial duties and became the ruler of Tyrol and Further Austria, as he was now of age.
 Anna and Ferdinand Charles had three daughters.
 The couple preferred the attractions of the opulent Tuscan court to the mountains of Tyrol, and consequently were more often at Florence than at Innsbruck.
 As a result, their eldest daughter was born in Anna's home court, not Ferdinand Charles'.